CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 In contrast to the nearby dilapidated structures, this small house seems to be in relatively better shape.
 Reinforced with heavy iron bands, the doors and thick shutters protect the windows.
 ```

-Reidoth is a lean, white-bearded human who prefers brevity in his speech.
+Reidoth is a lean, white-bearded mudblood who prefers brevity in his speech.
 Although he doesn't receive many visitors, he offers a reasonable level of hospitality.

 Reidoth excels at avoiding the ash zombies that now inhabit the village and navigating the mutated plant life that thrives there.
 He's well aware of the perilous spiders lurking in the ruins at the base of the hill and suspects the presence of individuals hiding on the town's eastern side—individuals he describes as "folk in black masks and cloaks" (referring to the cultists).
 However, he is most concerned about the recent arrival of a green dragon in the tower (area 7).
 He forewarns the characters about all these dangers and advises them to depart Lumgrove before they inadvertently meet their doom.